FOR INFORMATION CONCERNING COVID-19 VISIT nmsu.edu/coronavirus/

 What is CAMP at NMSU?

 New Mexico State University’s College Assistance Migrant Program (NMSU CAMP) is a federally-funded program to help migrant or seasonal farm worker students attend college.
 Our goal is to ensure each CAMP scholar graduates from NMSU with a bachelor’s degree.
 We offer the first line of support for incoming freshmen to succeed during their first year.
 We also strive to continue supporting CAMP students to guarantee that they receive the academic guidance to graduate from NMSU.

 - Maintain enrollment as a full-time student at NMSU, complete designated course work at a level acceptable by NMSU, and maintain at least a 2.5 GPA.

-- Meet with CAMP Academic Advisor on a monthly basis for Individualized Educational Planning.
+- Meet with CAMP Academic Adviser on a monthly basis for Individualized Educational Planning.

 - Attend and participate in CAMP workshops and student activities.